VakhoKontridze/VCore/Documentations/SwiftUI VIPER Architecture.md

 Architecture is highly-decoupled, follows modular design, obeys the single-responsibility principle, and is built on the interface communication pattern.

-Docoupled declarations discussed withis this variation are—`View`, `Presenter`, `Router`, and `Interactor`.
+Decoupled declarations discussed within this variation are—`View`, `Presenter`, `Router`, and `Interactor`.
 Supporting declarations are—`Factory`, `Parameters`, and `UIModel`.
-Even though VIPER contains `Entity` (E), this implementation of VIPER separates scenes from a datababase layer, and instead ties them to Gateways via CLEAN architecture.
+Even though VIPER contains `Entity` (E), this implementation of VIPER separates scenes from a database layer, and instead ties them to Gateways via CLEAN architecture.

 Package contains demo app that demonstrates this architecture.